 And yet, you have no proof of your fears of being judged badly.
 On the other hand, plenty of evidence shows faulty brakes lead to bad outcomes.

 So it’s in your best interests to focus on real problems, not useless worries.

 So there are two aspects of worries to take note of:

-1 Their likelihood of happening
+1 The likelihood of them happening

 2 The severity of the consequences if they do happen.